 - Using a hand blender: grind the pears to a puree, add the cinnamon and nutmeg.
 Cook until it boils softly, and when you stir, you can see the bottom of the pot.

 - Allow cooling completely.

-- For the dough combine flour, baking powder, and salt in a bowl, add the chopped butter in small pieces and work with two knives or the paddle attachment of the mixer until it looks like coarse sand.
+- Combine flour, baking powder, and salt in a bowl, add the chopped butter in small pieces, and work with two knives or the mixer’s paddle attachment until it looks like coarse sand.